lczzz96/stRNA-nym/README.md

 This repository contains the complete analysis pipeline for the **spatial single‑cell transcriptomics** of the tropical water lily (*Nymphaea colorata*).
 The project aims to dissect the cellular heterogeneity, developmental trajectories, and molecular mechanisms underlying the formation of complex floral organs (sepals, petals, stamens, and carpels).

-## Objectives

-- **Cellular heterogeneity** – Identify and characterise distinct cell types within each floral organ using clustering analysis.
-- **Developmental trajectories** – Reconstruct the differentiation paths from meristematic cells to mature floral organs.
-- **Molecular mechanisms** – Investigate the expression dynamics of key transcription factors (e.g., MADS‑box genes) and their role in floral organ identity determination.

 ## Key features

 - Single‑cell resolution combined with spatial positional information (barcodes coordinates).